liberapay/liberapay.org/en/rules_of_procedure.md

 - the use of its monetary resources
 - any decision that could result in its becoming indebted
 - the admission of a new member
-- the election of its legal representative
+- the election of its representatives
 - the modification of its bylaws, rules of procedure, or terms of service
 - the dissolution of the association